vibing-ai/vibing-cli/CONTRIBUTING.md

-# Contributing to Vibing CLI
+# Contributing to Vibing AI CLI

-Thank you for your interest in contributing to Vibing CLI!
-This document provides guidelines and instructions to help you get started.
+Thank you for your interest in contributing to the Vibing AI CLI!
+This document provides guidelines and instructions to help you get started with contributing to our official command-line tool for the Vibing AI platform.

+## About Vibing AI

+Vibing AI is a platform that enables developers to build, deploy, and monetize AI-powered applications.
+Our CLI tool is essential for developers interacting with the Vibing AI ecosystem, providing an efficient workflow for creating and managing projects.

 ## Code of Conduct